yuvaramsingh94/AdvancedLaneDetection/writeup_template.md

     Image of formula
 * Convert it into meters if needed
-* Find the difference between absolute center and the car center by computing the diffetence between midpoint between the lane and the pic center
+* Find the difference between absolute center and the car center by computing the difference between midpoint between the lane and the pic center

-* plot the needee thing onto the image (center , binary image )and save them as a video
+* plot the needed things onto the image (center , binary image )and save them as a video

 [//]: # (Image References)